kentcdodds/asts-workshop/CONTRIBUTING.md

 There are a bunch of quizzes in the quizzes folder.
 It'd be awesome to get more of these!
 I recorded [a video](https://youtu.be/LlNGtPFK9OM) showing how it works.
 Pretty much just open the `quizzes` directory and follow the current conventions there!
-For development, just run `yarn run quiz` and start developing and seeing the output!
+For development, just run `yarn start quiz` and start developing and seeing the output!

 ## opt into git hooks